 Experience.
 Reflection.
 Action.
 These are the principles of a Jesuit education.
 They require that you be fully present, willing to question your preconceptions and thoughtful in what you do with the insights you’ve gained.

 Looking for remote service opportunities or ways to continue to engage with our community with limited in-person contact?
 Complete a Service Interest Form and a member of our team will assist you in finding an opportunity that best fits your situation.

 Or, feel free to explore our Community Partners Database - agencies marked with a * indicate that remote service opportunities are available.
-For a list of all agencies offering remote opportunities, please click here.

 When serving in the community, all Billikens are encouraged to follow these guidelines to help ensure the safety of themselves and others, especially the most vulnerable.